 The Company evaluates its liquidity requirements on an ongoing basis and generates sufficient cash flows from its operating activities to meet its obligations arising from its operational liabilities.
 The Board set a liquidity appetite for the Company to ensure financial obligations can be met in both unstressed and stressed conditions.

-The current position and forecast projections of liquidity in the AIPL Property Fund are reported at the GFS Investment Oversight Committee and to the Board.
+The current position and forecast projections of liquidity in the Property Fund are reported at the GFS Investment Oversight Committee for illiquid assets, to AIPL management, and to the Board.